How Much Does a Structural Engineer Cost in the UK?

 - Wind load checks for exposed sites

-In hubs like Liverpool and Nottingham, pricing is competitive.
+In hubs like Liverpool, Nottingham and Stoke-on-Trent, pricing is competitive.
 Urban density keeps travel time low, helping keep inspection costs down.

 Typical domestic range: £350 to £1,200